mitschabaude/watever/README.md

 - Pass complex values between WAT and JS, like strings, TypedArrays, objects, etc
 - Consume async JS functions from WAT

 The goal is to **create fully-featured WAT modules without writing any JS glue code**.
 WAT files should stand on their own.
-After transpilation by `watever`, they act like nodes in the JS module graph that produce ESM exports & consume ESM imports.
+After transpilation by watever, they act like nodes in the JS module graph that produce ESM exports & consume ESM imports.

 <!-- One of the consequences of going all-in on WAT linking is that we can expose utility functions (e.g., for memory management) as WAT libraries that are _only imported and bundled when needed_, instead of packing them all by default into every Wasm file. -->